The Best Rowing Workout for strength and speed

 3. Barbell squat

 The second stage of the rowing workout moves onto having a leg and lower back focus.
 The Barbell squat and deadlift are the twin kings of any workout session and they will impact the majority of muscles in the body and give your central nervous system the kick into gear that it needs.
-As a rower, you need to have leg and lower back power to start each stroke.
-The squat and deadlift will give you stability needed to rip through the stroke using all of the required muscles.

 2 x 10 warm up sets